by Liuba Timonina, JŪRMALA

 The railway bridge was built in 1872 and was named “the Iron Bridge”.
 It had only one track in the middle and a pedestrian path on either side.
 Thus, it was possible to cross the bridge by foot or – for an extra fee – in a carriage.

-In 1914, on the eve of World War I, a new railway bridge (“The New Iron Bridge”) was built beside the old one according to the project of a well-known Russian engineer Pyotr Voznesensky.
-After the World War I the New Iron Bridge was used for road traffic only and until 1938 bore the name the Zemgales Bridge (in honour of Zemgale, one of the five historical regions of Latvia – historically known as Semigallia in English).
+In 1914, on the eve of World War I, a new railway bridge (“The New Iron Bridge”) was built beside the old one, according to the project of a well-known Russian engineer, Pyotr Voznesensky.
+After World War I, the New Iron Bridge was used for road traffic only and until 1938 bore the name the Zemgales Bridge (in honour of Zemgale, one of the five historical regions of Latvia – historically known as Semigallia in English).

 Unfortunately, both bridges were completely destroyed during World War II.
 Railway traffic on the Iron Bridge as we see it today was relaunched in 1950.
 The remains of pillars beside it on the right hand side when going to Jūrmala by train are those from the original bridge.